 There’s also a few different apps and websites offering aurora forecasts that can help you predict the chances of the lights occurring in your area.

 Bring spare batteries.
 You might want to keep an extra pair of batteries in your pocket.
 In cold weather batteries tend to drain quicker and you don’t want to lose power right before you get your million dollar shot.

 Wear warm clothes.
 The Arctic regions are cold, so whether you are chasing the lights in Northern Norway, Iceland, Greenland or somewhere else, you’re probably in for a cold adventure.The temperature and weather conditions can change fast in these areas, so it’s best to dress warm and in layers to help you keep warm.
 This will ensure that you get a good and memorable experience – plus you can’t be expected to take pictures with frozen, shaky fingers!

-Manual settings – When photographing the lights, you’ll need a camera with manual settings – preferably a DSLR camera – so that you can control all the various settings yourself.
-Before you start shooting, remember to set your camera to manual mode and make sure the flash is switched off.
+Use manual settings (if you have them) – When photographing the lights, it’s best to use a camera with manual settings – preferably a DSLR camera – so that you can control all the various settings yourself.
+Before you start shooting, set your camera to manual mode and make sure the flash is switched off.

 Use a tripod – As the lights are constantly moving, you’ll need longer exposure time to be able to get a clear picture.
 A tripod will help keep your camera steady while taking the picture.